BRADENTON -- The first surprise upon arrival was to see Nick Bollettieri wearing a shirt.

 He was long the world's most famous tennis coach until Ivan Lendl, Boris Becker and company decided to crash the profession.
 And Bollettieri's unabashed, ozone-be-damned embrace of Florida sunshine has been as much a part of his persona as his name-dropping, his born salesman's voice and his serial approach to marriage and the development of champions.

-But at age 82, with the announcement Monday that he had been elected to the International Tennis Hall of Fame, his bare-chested days on court are fewer and farther between, even if the perma-tan has endured.
+But at age 82, with his inclusion in the International Tennis Hall of Fame announced Monday, his bare-chested days on court are fewer and farther between, even if the perma-tan has endured.

 "I've been lucky with the skin cancer, boy," he said.
 "My sponsors, all they had to do before was just give me the shorts."

-"She's just a great mother," Bollettieri said in a recent interview at IMG Academy in Bradenton.
-"And she did a hell of a study of where to get the children.
+"She's just a great mother," Bollettieri said in a recent interview at IMG Academy.
+"And she did a helluva study of where to get the children.
 Ethiopia came up as having kind children.
 Two years of research, and they're great.
 Hell, they're great.
 One is just like me.
 He's a crazy son of a gun.
 And the other one is calm, cool and collected."

 He is still passionate about it, still takes copious notes longhand as he watches pro tournaments and is still eager to spot the next bug in a junior's stroke or spot the next champion, even if he has learned the hard way that forecasting Grand Slam results has become much more of a crapshoot.

 "I think right now we have to be much more realistic about their future," he said, gesturing toward the academy students, who were four to a court.
 "Today the whole world is playing tennis, and many years ago there were about six countries.
 Now we are competing against the world, so it's much more difficult for me when somebody comes up and says, 'Nick, tell us about another champion.'
 I'm very reluctant.